kolodny/jsan/README.md

 It does this by first `try { JSON.stringify(obj) }` and only when that fails, will it walk the object.
 Because of this it won't property handle self references that aren't circular by default.
-You can work around this by passing false as the fourth argument, or pass true and it will also handle dates, regexes, functions, and `undefined`.
+You can work around this by passing false as the fourth argument, or pass true and it will also handle dates, regexes, `undefeined`, errors, and functions

 ```js
 var obj = { r: /test/ };